rdlauer/articles/blues/rpibattery/battery-blog.md

 ### Making Changes Permanent (or Resetting to Default)

-Any changes made to your `/boot/config.txt` file will persist after reboots.
-If you'd like to issue the USB, HDMI, Wi-Fi, and Bluetooth disabling commands at boot, edit your `.bashrc` file and add those commands.
+Any changes made to your `/boot/config.txt` file will persist after a reboot.
+If you'd like to issue the USB, HDMI, Wi-Fi, and Bluetooth disabling commands upon boot, edit your `.bashrc` file and add those commands.

 Likewise, deleting the changes you made to `/boot/config.txt` and rebooting will reset your Raspberry Pi back to its default state.